-Strategy sessions run by an executive usually turn into staff meetings.
-The status-quo does not get challenged, and group-think goes unchecked.
-Sensitive issues are carefully avoided, past failures get swept under the carpet.
-Organizational weaknesses do not get addressed.
+Strategy planning meetings run by a company executive are usually not very successful.
+The status quo does not get challenged, and groupthink is common.
+Sensitive issues are avoided, past failures get swept under the carpet, and organizational weaknesses do not get addressed.

 Facilitating the Process